Penn State hires first woman, person of color to head school

 “We have found a values-driven leader who will help realize the very best of this institution,” said trustee David M. Kleppinger, who helped lead the search.
 He called her dynamic, accessible and a savvy business and financial manager.

 Bendapudi said her goal “is for every single Penn Stater to feel invested, invested in our mission of teaching, research and service.”
+She said she hoped to stay involved with teaching by guest lecturing at Penn State classes.

 Bendapudi was hired as University of Louisville’s president in 2018 to lead the school beyond a series of scandals and has received positive reviews for her job performance there.
 A predecessor at Louisville had been criticized for lucrative compensation and there had been problems with mismanagement as well as excessive spending and flawed investments by the school’s investment arm.

+“I loved, loved my time at the University of Louisville.
+It’s a phenomenal university,” Bendapudi said at a news conference after the vote.

 Before leading Louisville, she had been provost and executive vice chancellor at the University of Kansas and dean of the Kansas business school.
 Bendapudi has a bachelor’s degree and MBA from Andhra University in India and a doctorate from the University of Kansas.
 She has also taught at Ohio State University and Texas A&M University.
+She has also worked as a banker and business consultant.

 Bendapudi was born in Visakhapatnam, India, and came to the United States in 1986 for graduate school.
+Her spouse, Venkat Bendapudi, is a retired faculty member who taught at Ohio State, Kansas and Louisville.

 She will take office by July with a five-year contract that calls for an initial annual base salary of $950,000.
 The school will pay her $350,000 in annual deferred compensation, and if she’s still in the job in five years, she will collect a $1.25 million payment.
 She also will get $200,000 in “transition payments,” be eligible for business school tenure and have limited hours of access to a university plane for personal use.